 1995: The Yankees sign Dwight Gooden, who has been on suspension for violation of the rules of his substance abuse program.

 1977: LA stay alive with a 10-4 victory in game 5 of the WS.
 Steve Yeager and Reggie Smith homer as Don Sutton pitches a complete game.
 In a portent of things to come, Reggie Jackson launches a towering home run in his final at bat.

 1976: Don Gullett and Pedro Borbon combine on a 5-hitter‚ as the Reds win game 1 of the WS over the Yankees 5-1.
-Three hits by Tony Perez and a Joe Morgan homer supply the offense.
-Dan Driessen, who becomes the first NL designated hitter in history in the game, is blanked in four trips to the plate.
+Three hits by Tony Perez‚ the NL’s first WS designated hitter‚ and a Joe Morgan homer supply the offense.

 1960: Veteran pitcher Robin Roberts is purchased by the Yankees.
 Roberts will be released in April without ever pitching an inning in pinstripes.

-1929: The Yankees send aging star Bob Meusel to the Reds for cash.
+1929: The Yankees send again star Bob Meusel to the Reds for cash.

 1923: Soon after Babe Ruth receives his WS winner’s share of $6‚160.46‚ Harry Heilmann, who beat the Babe for the batting title by 10 points and works as an insurance agent in the offseason, sells him a $50‚000

 life insurance policy.
 Beneficiaries are Mrs. Ruth and adopted daughter

 1921: In defiance of a Judge Landis ban on WS participants playing post-season exhibitions‚ Babe Ruth, Bob Meusel and pitcher Bill Piercy launch a barnstorming tour in Buffalo.
 Five days

 later‚ they cut it short in Scranton.
 In the meantime Ruth openly